ReneNyffenegger/temp-Parser/readme.txt

    generator such as Yacc or GNU Bison.

 }
+{ Recursive descent parsers

+  The prevailing consensus is that automatic parser generation is not practical for real programming languages:
+    - LALR parsers—and even
+    - the more general LR parsers, in many cases—are considered to be far too restrictive in the grammars they support, and moreover, LR parsers are often considered too inefficient in practice.
+  -
+  As a result, virtually all modern languages use recursive- descent parsers written by hand, a lengthy and error-prone process that dramatically increases the barrier to new programming language development.

+   It is well- known that SLR and LALR, while being highly efficient in their implementation, fail to capture many natural constructs for which it is easy to write recursive descent parsers by hand.

+}
 SLR - Simple LR Parser {
 ----------------------

+}
+{ BNF

+  ?
+BNF is used for top-down grammars?

 }
 { Specifying Grammars, EBNF, PEG